-a.
-Eligibility: To be eligible for merit, the faculty member must have an appointment on or before July 1, 2023.
-Merit reviews will be based on the work performed by the faculty member since the faculty member's last merit review or since the faculty member's start date, if the faculty member was hired during the last review period, and may take into account the length of service over the review period.
-Units may establish different reviews period in their respective unit level policies.
+Eligibility: To be eligible for merit, the faculty member must have an appointment on or before December 16, 2025.
+Merit reviews will be based on the work performed by the faculty member since the faculty member's last merit review or since the faculty member's start date, if the faculty member was hired during the last review period, and must take into account the length of service over the review period.

-b.
-Distribution: Merit distributions should be given as a percentage of base salary, irrespective of FTE in any given review period, and not as a flat dollar amount, unless the unit has Office of the Provost approval for the distribution.
-Unit level merit policies must include criteria for determining whether faculty members exceed, meet, or do not meet expectations in teaching, service, and research, as applicable, and a methodology for determining when faculty meet expectations overall based on their ratings in those areas.
+Distribution: Merit distributions should be given as a percentage of base salary, 12 irrespective of FTE in any given review period, and not as a flat dollar amount, unless 13 the unit has Office of the Provost approval for the distribution.
+Unit level merit policies 14 must include criteria for determining whether faculty members meet or do not meet 15 expectations in teaching, service, and research, as applicable, and a methodology for 16 17 determining when faculty meet expectations overall based on their ratings in those areas.
+Unit level policies will be expected to describe how different levels of accomplishment 18 in teaching, scholarship and creative activities, and service will correspond to different 19 20 merit ratings in those categories and overall.
+Bargaining unit faculty members having a review related increase (Section 7) applied on the same date as the merit increase will 21 have the merit increase applied to their base salary first and then the promotion increase 22 will be applied.
+23

-Section 4.
-Funding-Contingent Faculty

-a.
+25 Section 4.
+Limited Duration Continuing Appointment Increases (FY26 & FY27).

+Bargaining unit faculty members in the Pro Tem, Visiting, and Retired classifications who both hold an appointment on the corresponding increase date specified below and held a UO faculty appointment in the academic and/or fiscal year preceding the corresponding increase date, shall receive an increase to base salary as follows:

+- 30 a.
+September 1, 2025: 2.0% increase to base salary; - b.
+September 1, 2026: 2.0% increase to base salary; - 33 Section 5.
+Funding-Contingent Faculty - a.
 In no case will a funding-contingent faculty member be awarded retroactive salary increases.
-In lieu of retroactive pay, funding-contingent faculty members will be entitled to a lump-sum equivalent to the retroactive pay to be distributed no less than three months after the retroactive pay would have otherwise been provided.

-b.
-Funding-contingent faculty who are principal investigators on the sponsored project that funds their own salary may petition the Office of the Provost to delay or forgo an increase in their own salary as required under this Agreement.

-Section 5.
-Salary Floors

-a.
-The following minimum salary floors will be in effect for all bargaining unit faculty members in the Career, Postbaccalaureate Scholar, and Retired classifications:
+In lieu of retroactive pay, funding-contingent faculty members will be entitled to a lump-sum equivalent to the retroactive pay to be distributed no less than three months after the retroactive pay would have otherwise been provided. - b.
+Funding-contingent faculty who are principal investigators on the sponsored project that funds their own salary may petition the Office of the Provost to delay or forgo an increase in their own salary as required under this Agreement. - 44 Section 6.
+Salary Floors - 45 46 a.
+As of July 1, 2023 through June 30, 2025, the following minimum salary floors will be in effect for all bargaining unit faculty members in the Career, Postbaccalaureate Scholar, and Retired classifications:

-,

-i.
-PE/Rec \$26,000

-ii.
-Postbaccalaureate Scholar \$30,600

-iii.
-Research Assistant (Type A) \$30,600

-iv.
-Research Assistants (Pre-2022 Types, Type B, and Type C 34,000

-v.
-All Others \$39,000

-b.
-As of July 1, 2023, the following minimum salary floors will be in effect for all bargaining unit faculty members in the Career, Postbaccalaureate Scholar, and Retired classifications:

-Categories 9-month Salary Floor 12-month Salary Floor PE & REC \$29,376 \$35,904 Postbaccalaureate Scholar \$27,124 \$33,152 Research Assistant (Type A) \$27,124 \$33,152 Research Assistant (Type B) \$29,483 \$36,035 Research Assistant (Type C) \$32,047 \$39,168 Research Associate \$36,052 \$44,064 All Others \$44,064 \$53,856 c.
-Through June 30, 2023, the minimum salary floor for Pro Tem and Visiting bargaining unit faculty members will be 90% of the corresponding Career floor in subsection (a).
-Effective July 1, 2023, the minimum salary floor for instructional Pro Tem and Visiting bargaining unit faculty members will be 90% of the corresponding Career floor in subsection (b).
+Categories 9-month Salary Floor 12-month Salary Floor PE & REC \$29,376 \$35,904 Postbaccalaureate Scholar \$27,124 \$33,152 Research Assistant (Type A) \$27,124 \$33,152 Research Assistant (Type B) \$29,483 \$36,035 Research Assistant (Type C) \$32,047 \$39,168 Research Associate \$36,052 \$44,064 All Others \$44,064 \$53,856 b.
+Effective July 1, 2023 through June 30, 2025, the minimum salary floor for instructional Pro Tem and Visiting bargaining unit faculty members will be 90% of the corresponding Career floor in subsection (b).